donshen/pointnet.phasedetection/README.md

 <!-- RESULTS -->
 ## § Results

+The highest accuracy and the corresponding confusion matrices for different models:

 ### Test Accuracy

 | Model | Strategy | Accuracy | Number of Points |